SMVDcoding/SMVDcoding/README.md

-hey! i am currently learning javascript from chai aur code youtube channel as a part of my web D journey
+hii, i am currently exploring web development and trying to make projects which can help or make someone life easier.